 Resist scheduling a task until it’s relevant

 In the previous photo (above), you can see that my tasks for March are listed by their unique reference tags.
-These are collectively what tasks are most relevant for the month.
+These are, collectively, the tasks are most relevant for the month.

 It’s only when tasks are the most relevant that I schedule them to a specific date.
 Since the Zen-Journal system is paired with my smartphone, I simply enter any appointments into it and note it briefly on my Day-At-A-Time Work Area (DAATWA) as indicated in this photo.

 How task relevancy leads to mindful planning and less over-scheduling

 When your schedule is light and open, you feel better without regard to which planning system you use.
-It just feel good, positive, and more free.
+It just feels good, positive, and freer.

 Like me, you probably like to feel that you are less scheduled and open to how your day evolves.
 Using Zen-Journal’s mindful planning approach and eliminating (or at least decreasing) reliance on task urgency as the driver of your schedule, can lead you there.